Redddeve/car-rental/README.md

-# car-rental-project
+# Car rental project

 An application for a company providing car rental service.